KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/01_dids/02_full_did_creation.md

 KILT supports this operation in a way that does not invalidate any credentials that had been issued to the light DID before being upgraded.

 The following code shows how to migrate a light DID to a full DID.
-Credentials, presentations, and verifications remain unchanged as adding support for DID migration does not affect the public API that the SDK exposes.
+Credentials, presentations, and verifications remain unchanged and remain valid.

 <TsJsBlock>
   {LightDidMigrate}